nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

 torture us all, as well.

-As we watch a fellow human slowly sinking to the depths of emotional depravity, how should we name what we see?
+As we watch a fellow human slowly sinking into the depths of emotional depravity, how should we name what we see?

 If we watched it on Netflix or HBO,